Do you want to create an email newsletter for your website, blog, or eCommerce business?

-The challenge is that many beginners find it difficult to start an email newsletter.
-Mainly because they feel that it would be too technical or time-consuming to start an email newsletter.
+The challenge is that many beginners feel that it would be too technical or time-consuming to start an email newsletter.

 That used to be the case 10 years ago, but now creating an email newsletter is so easy that even a non-techy can do it!

-Having built an email newsletter with over 1 million subscribers, we have decided to create an ultimate guide on how to start an email newsletter with step by step instructions.
+We built an email newsletter with over 1 million subscribers ourselves.
+So we decided to create an ultimate guide on how to start an email newsletter with step by step instructions.

-Our goal is to help you walk through the process and set up your email newsletter the RIGHT way.
+Our goal is to walk you through the process and help you set up your email newsletter the RIGHT way.

-Since this is a comprehensive guide, we have included a table of content for easier navigation.
+Since this is a comprehensive guide, we have included a table of contents for easier navigation.

-- Adding newsletter signup forms to get more subscribers
+- Step 4.
+Adding newsletter signup forms to get more subscribers

-- How to make money from your email newsletter
+- Step 7.
+How to make money from your email newsletter

-- Keeping your newsletter emails out of spam
+- Step 8.
+Keep your email newsletter out of spam

 An email newsletter is a form of online communication that allows you to send news, tips, and updates about your product, business, or non-profit.

-In order to receive these updates, people need to join your email list by providing their email address.
+In order to receive these updates, people need to join your email list by providing their email addresses.
 These users are referred to as subscribers, leads, or contacts.

-Websites and blogs use email newsletters to send content updates, increase traffic, and building a loyal following.
+Websites and blogs use email newsletters to send content updates, increase traffic, and build a loyal following.